 But even though the risks of chemical absorption are minimal, if you're concerned about the possible implications of this study, then it’s best to buy sunscreens without certain ingredients.
 Although it’s not an official rule, the FDA has proposed that sunscreens with aminobenzoic acid and trolamine salicylate should not be labeled “generally regarded as safe and effective.”
 According to Chemical Watch, aminobenzoic acid can cause allergic reactions, while trolamine salicylate can cause bleeding.
 Instead, the FDA says to choose sunscreens that contain zinc oxcide or titanium dioxide, which are gentler on the skin and last longer in UV light, according to Color Science.

 But because they’re not as easily absorbed, these sunscreens can leave a noticeable layer on the surface of the skin.
 It may not be the cutest look to have a sticky white sheen on your skin, but right now, they're considered the safest option.
 There are many zinc oxide or titanium dioxide sunscreens available, with ingredients listed on the bottle.
-You can also check out nifty little lists like this one from InStyle, which helps you shop for safer sunscreens.

 It’s also important for sunscreen users to be aware of the risk that sunscreen poses to the environment, not just human health.
 A 2015 study published in The Archives of Environmental Contamination and Toxicology found over 14,000 tons of sunscreen in the world's coral reefs, which leads to bleaching, or the release of algae from the coral.
 This kind of pollution, along with litter and ocean warming, has led to the destruction of many coral reefs.
 Coral reefs are a life source; they absorb carbon, provide a habitat for many marine organisms, and protect coastlines from tropical storm damage.
 It’s crucial to protect these reefs by using reef-safe sunscreens.